-- a.
-Capability (600 word limit): - Demonstrate the technical and research expertise and experience of the key personnel, as relevant to the Project, including any awards and peer recognition or other validation of the credentials.
-This should include examples of other significant Research and Development Projects (and their outcomes) undertaken by the Applicant or the key personnel (in the past five years) in the same or similar field contemplated by the Project.
+- 4.9 The Applicant should demonstrate merit against this criterion as follows: - a.
+Capability: - Demonstrate the technical and research expertise and experience of the key personnel, as relevant to the Project, including any awards and peer recognition or other validation of the credentials. - ii.
+Demonstrate the Applicant's capability to progress the relevant technology through the Technology Readiness Levels and towards Commercial Readiness.
+Include examples of where the Applicant and/or its key personnel have successfully progressed the outputs of other research projects towards technology maturity and Commercial Readiness, in the same or similar field contemplated by the Project.

+b.
+Capacity:

-- Demonstrate the Applicant's capability to progress the relevant technology through the Technology Readiness Levels and towards Commercial Readiness.
-Include examples of where the Applicant and/or its key personnel have successfully progressed the outputs of other research projects towards technology maturity and Commercial Readiness, in the same or similar field contemplated by the Project. - b.
-Capacity (400 word limit): - Describe the resources (including personnel, physical resources, facilities and organisation capacity) the Applicant will use to deliver the Project, including confirmation that such resources will be available for the duration of the Project. - Detail the Full Time Equivalent (FTE) of each of Key Personnel listed.
+- Describe the resources (including personnel, physical resources, facilities and organisation capacity) the Applicant will use to deliver the Project, including confirmation that such resources will be available for the duration of the Project. - ii.
+Detail the Full Time Equivalent (FTE) of each of key personnel listed and how personnel will be made available to ensure the proposed Project is delivered on time and within budget.